Crater of Diamonds State Park Arkansas Big Payday for Lucky Teen

 The appropriately named Crater of Diamonds State Park, located in Arkansas, offers visitors the opportunity to take home a shiny and valuable souvenir.
 In most cases, the diamonds that are found are tiny and of little consequence.
 However, 14-year-old Kalel Langford spotted one of the largest diamonds in the Arkansas park’s history during a family visit on March 11, 2017.

 According to an interview with Fox 16, Kalel noticed the diamond sitting just outside of a stream of water.
-It was mixed in with several rocks of a similar size and could have easily been missed.
+It was mixed in with several rocks of a similar size, and could have easily been missed.

 Kalel’s discovery at the Crater of Diamonds State Park is especially noteworthy when you consider that the gemstone’s coloring is similar to coffee.
 This certainly isn’t what most people envision when they think of diamonds, so anyone headed to Arkansas to look for valuable stones will need to keep this story in mind.